Who we are

 Project Manager

-Kate works with Members and Associates to translate EcoA and other public opinion data into communications guidance that mobilizes key audiences.
+Kate works with members and collaborators to translate EcoA and other public opinion data into communications guidance that mobilizes key audiences.
 An expert in interpretive planning for museums, science centres, national parks and conservation organizations, she knows how to shape narratives and design to engage specific segments of the public.
-In her spare time, Kate also leads a chapter of For Our Kids, in Burnaby, BC, a national climate organization led by parents and care-givers.
-She has a BA in History and Anthropology from the University of Victoria and an MA in Museum and Heritage Management from England’s Nottingham Trent University.
+In her spare time, Kate sits on the National Advisory Council for the For Our Kids network and leads her local FOK chapter in Burnaby.

 Erick Lachapelle